How the PPR Process Works

 - Packages including the following items are prepared by the candidate and submitted to the school chair :

 - Approved Individualized Evaluation Criteria (if applicable) - This plan should be between the school chair and the faculty member.
 Default criteria are teaching, research, and service.
-Alternative criteria may be applied depending on a faculty member’s shifting roles in the institute.
+Alternative criteria may be applied depending on a faculty member’s shifting roles at the institute.
 When the default criteria are not used, this section should include any written communications between the School Chair and the faculty member describing the alternative review criteria.

 - Faculty Statement of Accomplishments and Goals - This statement should focus on the candidate’s most noteworthy accomplishments for the years under consideration, as well as, a multi year plan for the next five years of professional growth and activity in teaching, service, and research; five page maximum.

-- Current Vita - Preferewably in standard institute format used for promotion and tenure, but not required.
+- Current Vita - Preferably in standard institute format used for promotion and tenure, but not required.

 - Course/Instructor Opinion Survey (CIOS) Results – For a faculty member's first PPR, all evaluations should be included.
 For subsequent, reviews teaching effectiveness scores for the last 5 years should be included in a table summary format.
 This summary format is the same format as for P&T. Other information that is relevant to evaluate teaching effectiveness may be included as well.

 - School Chair Letter and Performance Summary (provided by the school chair)